A passing cold front later today will flush out the humid conditions in Winnipeg and leave behind a rather pleasant summer weekend.

 Long Range Outlook

-Winnipeg’s seasonal daytime high is currently 26 °C while the seasonal overnight low is 13 °C.
+Today’s seasonal daytime high in Winnipeg is 26 °C while the seasonal overnight low is 13 °C.